41FUTURE/41future/README.md

 - 🌱 I’m currently learning **Java**  which is a popular programming language used for building enterprise applications.
 I'm interested in learning Java because it's widely used in the industry and has a lot of job opportunities.

 - 💬 Ask me about **React, Rails**
-  If you have any questions about React or Rails, feel free to ask me.
+  If you have any questions, feel free to ask me.
 I'm happy to help and share my knowledge.

 <h3 align="left">Connect with me:</h3>
 <p align="left">